lacchain/LACPass-LACChain-Component/README.md

 ## Onboarding Health organizations process

-Once your Country Health Organization has their PKI X.509 certificates, please follow this steps to complete the onboarding process of your Health organization in the LACPass trust network:
+Using your Country Health Organization PKI X.509 certificates, please follow this steps to onboard your Health organization in the LACPass trust network:

 1. Create a decentralized identifier [DID](https://w3c.github.io/did-core) typing 'CD' in the CLI Main Menu: